Chipwich: History

 CoolBrands International bought Chipwich in 2002, becoming North America's third-largest ice cream vendor.
 Due to a series of financial difficulties, which began with the loss of its Weight Watchers/Smart Ones frozen food licence in 2004, CoolBrands sold Chipwich, Eskimo Pie and Real Fruit to the Dreyer's division of Nestlé in 2007.
 This was part of a larger divestiture of core assets which left the company as little more than a publicly listed empty shell.

 By 2009, Nestlé had stopped production of the original Chipwich, reportedly because it competed with its own Toll House chocolate chip cookie ice cream sandwich.

 The trademark was acquired in 2017 by Crave Better Foods, LLC of Cos Cob, Connecticut.
-The product was relaunched in 2018 in the U.S. In 2020, the brand introduced a new flavor, Birthday Cake, to its product line.
+The product was relaunched in 2018 in the U.S. In 2020, the brand introduced a new flavor, birthday cake, to its product line.

-Critical response

-In May 2018, the New York Times described the Chipwich as the number-one treat in its article, "The 7 Greatest Packaged Frozen Treats, Ranked."
-The article describes the Chipwich as having "an ideal softness all the way through," with "mellow, comforting flavors."
-The review notes that the cookies and ice cream filling have matching consistencies, making it easy to eat.